 - 1. The Jury panel will consist of a Jury President and one assistant and the judging panel will consist of five experienced and knowledgeable practitioners. - 2.
 The judging panel will march onto the ring in single file and line up in front of the Jury President facing the table and in front of their chairs. - 3.
 The centre judge will call all judges to "charyot" and then make the judges bow to the Jury President. - 4.
-The centre judge will then take one step forward and turn to face the other judges before the Jury President asks the judges to bow to the centre judge.

-- 5. The judges will take then their place on their chairs which will be spaced a minimum of 1 metre apart in a single line horizontal to the jury table. - 6.
+The centre judge will then take one step forward and turn to face the other judges before the Jury President asks the judges to bow to the centre judge. - 5.
+The judges will take then their place on their chairs which will be spaced a minimum of 1 metre apart in a single line horizontal to the jury table. - 6.
 The Jury President will indicate to the two competitors to come forward onto the mats and bow to the jury panel and then each other. - 7.
-The Jury President will randomly select a pattern from the Gup patterns and indicate the name of the pattern either using a written sign or on a screen. - 8.
-The Jury President will then ask the competitors to assume their ready (junbi) position on the mats for the pattern indicated and then signal to commence the pattern. - 9.
+The Jury President will indicate to each competitor the required pattern appropriate to the rank of the competitors and indicate the name of the pattern either using a written sign or on a screen and receive acknowledgement that the competitor understand before proceeding. - 8.
+The Jury President will then ask the competitors to assume their ready (junbi) position on the mats for the pattern indicated and then signal to commence the pattern.
+"Sijak" - 9.
 Whilst the competitors perform the judges will score utilising the method outlined below.

-A score out of 10 points will be allocated to each competitor based on the technical performance, i.e. taking into consideration the aspects noted in the scoring method.
+A score out of ten (10) points will be allocated to each competitor based on the technical performance, i.e. taking into consideration the aspects noted in the scoring method.